code-abhash/IITI_TRASNPORT_SYSTEM/README.md

 - Please run these 2 servers in split terminals
 - Make sure you have installed node.js,npm,python,pip in your Machine
-- We have requirements.txt file which downloads the entire dependencies required for both django and flask
+- We have requirements.txt file which downloads the entire dependencies required for django
--

 ### Frontend
 1. Clone the repository:
    ```bash